 Applying for loans when you’re self-employed is just like applying for any other kind of loan.
 Here are the steps you need to follow:

 Gather your financial documents: As someone who is self-employed, it's vital to have all your financial documents concerning your income to hand.
 These will be necessary for lenders to assess your eligibility for a loan.
 You’re likely to need bank statements to prove how much you earn.
-If you’re a limited company you should also gather payslips and show how much you are paid in dividends each month.
+If you’re a limited company, you should also gather, annual accounts, payslips and show how much you are paid in dividends each month.

 Compare loans: It's always important to compare loans from different lenders to find the best deal that suits your needs and your affordability.
 Check the interest rates you’ll be offered as well as how long it will take you to repay.
 Make sure you’ve considered other borrowing options such as 0% credit cards, which could be cheaper overall.